liferay/liferay-docs/develop/tutorials/articles/message-bus/02-synchronous-messaging.markdown

 ## Configuring the Message Bus

-For the Message Bus to successfully direct messages from destinations to listeners, you must register the listeners by configuring the appropriate mappings in your plugin's `WEB-INF/src/META-INF/messaging-spring.xml` file.
+For the Message Bus to direct messages from destinations to listeners successfully, you must register the listeners by configuring the appropriate mappings in your plugin's `WEB-INF/src/META-INF/messaging-spring.xml` file.

 +$$$